 The only risk known to be associated with blood thinners is the small risk of bleeding at the injection site.

-None of the EUA-approved vaccines have any reported widespread or permanent, serious, negative effects on persons receiving these vaccines.
+None of the EUA-authorized vaccines have any reported widespread or permanent, serious, negative effects on persons receiving these vaccines.
 It is known from the history of other vaccines that adverse reactions will almost always be seen within two weeks after vaccine.

 There is no evidence or scientific concern that the vaccine could impact fertility.

 These vaccines have not been studied in pregnant women.
 However, we know that pregnant individuals who contract COVID-19 are five times more likely to have serious side effects from the virus.
 They are also more likely to have pre-term births.
 Therefore, pregnant women should consult their obstetricians when considering, and prior to receiving, the vaccinee.